 Some systems may need to be upgraded, and it’s important that sufficient time is allowed for this work.
 We recommend that systems are ready to accommodate the new format by 1 July 2022, well ahead of the expected change-over data of 2025.

-Retaining the existing NHI character length and changing the alpha/numeric character sequence is considered the option that will have the least impact on the sector, and is unlikely to require a change in most databases.
+Changing to the alpha/numeric/alpha format and retaining the existing 7 character length is considered the option that will have the least impact on the sector, and is unlikely to require a change in most databases.

 The costs of upgrading any systems is expected to be an issue for the software vendors and software providers to determine.
 The NHI represents a fundamental health system standard.